-Big city living: everything you could want to do is right at your fingertips;
+- Big city living!
+There are countless things to do in Buenos Aires, and everything you could want or need is right at your fingertips.

-Buenos Aires is surprisingly quite far from even other South American capitals – Rio de Janiero is a 3-hour flight, and Santiago, Chile is 2.5 hours – not to mention the States or Europe.
+- Buenos Aires is surprisingly quite far from even other South American capitals – Rio de Janeiro is a 3-hour flight, and Santiago, Chile is 2.5 hours – not to mention the States or Europe.
 Flights to Miami are 9.5 hours!

 I called Quito, Ecuador home for two years, so I definitely feel I have a lot to share about living in Ecuador.
 Quito is an incredible, breathtaking city with so much to offer – even after two years there, I can’t wait to get back.

 Ecuador is an up-and-coming place for digital nomads, but as a major city Quito offers the amenities that digital nomads are looking for, including a slew of trendy new cafes and a growing number of co-working spaces like Impaqto.
 You’ll find everything you need and more in Quito.

 Ecuador is an incredibly compact country, making travel to the beach, in the Andes mountains, or the Amazon rainforest possible for a weekend trip.

 The travel opportunities are endless, and after traveling throughout Latin America extensively, I can say mainland Ecuador (often passed over by travelers on the way to the Galapagos) is one of Latin America’s gems.

 - The cost of living in Quito can easily be kept quite low (lower than estimated above – as an expat I spent around $400-500 a month living on a budget)

 - Big city amenities – cafes, restaurants, malls, international airport